krfong916/peoples-instinctive-travels-and-the-paths-of-distributed-systems/README.md

 # To The Observer
-❗❗❗ I am taking a brief break from distributed systems, I will resume activity on May 15th, 2021 ❗❗❗
+❗❗❗ I am taking a brief break from distributed systems, I will resume activity in 2021 ❗❗❗

 # 👣 Peoples Instinctive Travels And The Paths of Distributed Systems